 As members of the family of Christ, the community of St James the Less is called to personally share God’s love, comfort, and care with all those known to our congregation who are in need.

 Pastoral Care is the shared responsibility of clergy and laity.
-Although much pastoral care is undertaken by the rector, non-stipendiary clergy or pastoral care groups, the role of every person in the parish is important as we are all called to love our neighbors as ourselves (Mark 12:31).
+Although much pastoral care is undertaken by the rector, non-stipendiary clergy or pastoral care groups, the role of every person in the congregation is important as we are all called to love our neighbours as ourselves (Mark 12:31).
 If you are interested in involvement in any of the pastoral care ministries shown below, contact Rev’d Lynsay.

 Coffee Time Cards —When there is a need, a get-well, congratulations (or other) card may be placed in the Parish Hall for parishioners to sign as a show of care and concern.
 Contact is Gillian Little.